 (A Component Unit of the County of Niagara, New York)

 Management's Discussion and Analysis

-Year Ended December 31, 2019
+Year Ended December 31, 2020

-As management of the Niagara Tobacco Asset Securitization Corporation ("NTASC"), a blended component unit of the County of Niagara, New York (the "County"), we offer readers of NTASC's financial statements this narrative overview and analysis of the financial activities of NTASC for the fiscal year ended December 31, 2019.
-This document should be read in conjunction with additional information that we have furnished in NTASC's financial statements, which follow this narrative.
+As management of the Niagara Tobacco Asset Securitization Corporation ("NTASC"), a blended component unit of the County of Niagara, New York (the "County"), we offer readers of NTASC's financial statements this narrative overview and analysis of the financial activities of NTASC for the fiscal year ended December 31, 2020.
+We encourage readers to consider the information presented here in conjunction with additional information that we have furnished in NTASC's financial statements, which follow this narrative.